 - Accepting that some people will never like me.
 This is quite a hard one for a Nice Guy since he wants everybody to like him by putting on his nice people pleaser mask in any circumstances.
 I haven’t worked on anything special for this one, but its internalization came naturally when I started to develop self-love and self-acceptance along my recovery process.
 Indeed, when I started to feel and nurture such feelings, I gave much less fucks to what other people thought of me, it was none of my business anymore.
 When you have also put on place a better support system with other men and trust the fact that it’s their job to like you, you can deal much easily with adversity.

 - Taking responsibility at work, embracing chaos, and negotiating my salary.
 Part of my recovery involved taking the lead at work by focusing on my personal growth.
 It not only meant taking fully the lead of new projects on my own, but also to reject the ones that were not aligned with my new personal plans.
-At the beginning, it felt painful to say ‘no’ to your co-workers, since it goes completely against the Nice Guy’s mindset.
+At the beginning, it felt painful to say ‘no’ to my co-workers, since it went completely against the Nice Guy’s mindset.
 I also shifted my interests from engineering to people management and community building.
-When people management becomes a key aspect of your work, you learn to accept people’s unpredictable nature.
-As a Nice Guy who tended to be overcontrolling, it was a good practice to let go of aspects that you cannot control at all, and to find creative ways to resolve issues by negotiations.
+When people management became a key aspect of my work, I learnt to accept people’s unpredictable nature.
+As a Nice Guy who tended to be over-controlling, it was a good practice to let go of aspects that I couldn’t control at all, and to find creative ways to resolve issues by negotiations.
 Finally, getting involved in salary discussions was also an important part of the process.
 As a Nice Guy I was too agreeable to handle such complicated negotiations in the past, and even didn’t think about putting this topic on the table at all.
 Moreover, it involved acknowledging my self-worth and capabilities that were valuable on the workplace.

 What a journey it has been!
 After all these years of hard work and shifts of perspective though, I can finally say that most of my dysfunctional Nice Guy traits are definitely gone.
 And I am so very glad of this achievement, since I wouldn’t have believed 10 years ago that it could have been possible at all.
 It turned out that my Nice Guy traits did not define who I was.
 It showed that even deeply rooted dysfunctional behaviors and immature perception of the world can be shifted if you commit to the process with dedication and persistence.
 And I am today much closer to the man I finally want to be.